U.S. Stocks Higher After Robust Economic Data

 Continue Reading Below

-Fresh data suggested the U.S. economy has continued to grow at a steady, albeit slow, pace.
-While geopolitical tensions have weighed on stocks in recent weeks, some investors say the strong data, along with robust corporate earnings, have kept markets on an upward path.
+Marathon Oil, one of the energy sector's biggest gainers, was up about 3%, while Newfield Exploration rose 2.7%.
+Even after the day's gains, energy shares in the S&P 500 continue to head toward their biggest monthly loss since December 2015.

-"If the economy is growing and global growth is stable, then that's what we're going to lean on until something tells us something drastically different," said Doron Barness, global head of trading at Oppenheimer & Co.
+Fresh data suggesting the U.S. and global economy has continued to grow at a steady, albeit slow, pace also helped buoy major indexes, even as geopolitical tensions continue to overshadow markets, some investors and strategists said.

 Americans' personal spending rose in July at the fastest pace since April, while personal incomes posted their biggest one-month jump since February, according to the Commerce Department.